 This handbook is available for Mercy Care members in large print.
-We can also send you a full-page magnifier if needed.
+We can send you a full-page magnifier if needed.

-The handbook is available on CD or digital audio file (MP3) and is available in other languages.
-Call Member Services to request this handbook in these different formats, or request a printed copy of this handbook to be mailed to you at no cost to you.
+This handbook is available on CD or digital audio file (MP3), and is available in other languages.
+Call Member Services to request this handbook in these different formats, or request a printed copy of this handbook to be mailed to you at no cost.
 You can reach Member Services at 602-263-3000 or 1-800-624-3879 (TTY 711).
-Members with a SMI designation can call Member Services at 602-586-1841 or 1-800-564-5465 (TTY 711) 24 hours a day, 7 days a week.
-You can also read the handbook online at www.MercyCareAZ.org.
+You can read the handbook online at www.MercyCareAZ.org.